Murder of Anthony Avalos

 Anthony Avalos (May 4, 2008 - June 21, 2018) was a ten-year-old American boy who was tortured and killed after being beaten and suffering internal bleeding.
 When his body was discovered, it showed signs of physical abuse and malnutrition.
 His mother, Heather Barron, and her boyfriend, Kareem Leiva, were charged with first-degree murder with special circumstances of torture.

 According to Sheriff Jim McDonnell, the arrest of Leiva was made after he made suspicious comments during an initial police interview.

 In 2023, both perpetrators were found guilty and sentenced to life in prison without the possibility of parole.

 Background

-Brandon Nichols, deputy director of the Los Angeles County Department of Children and Family Services, told the Los Angeles Times that Anthony had “said he liked boys" just weeks before his death.
+Brandon Nichols, deputy director of the Los Angeles County Department of Children and Family Services, told the Los Angeles Times that Anthony had "said he liked boys" just weeks before his death.

 In the aftermath of Avalos' death, several of his relatives revealed that Barron and Leiva had demonstrated repeated evidence of homophobia.
-They recounted Barron calling Avalos a “faggot” and Leiva admitting that he was uncomfortable being in close proximity to homosexuals.
+They recounted Barron calling Avalos a gay slur and Leiva stating that he was uncomfortable being around homosexuals.